Kuvik/FigWasp/README.md

 PA2
  R markdown file and figures.
- Project analyzing cinematic data from a Samsung smartphone accelerometer and gyroscopes.
+ Project analyzing kinematic data from a Samsung smartphone accelerometer and gyroscopes.
  The main file is harusp.Rmd

 P_eliptico_alumno